mihirnk/robot-ci/README.md

 - **IP Notification**: Sends an email notification with the device's IP address upon successful connection.

 Read more about Robonet [here](https://github.com/neurobionics/robonet).

+## Additional Configuration

+1. Edit the `motd` file to customize the message of the day.
+This is displayed when the user logs in.
+2. Edit the `packages.Pifile` file to install additional packages, services, and boot sequences.
+3. Edit the `ssh.Pifile` file to configure SSH access for users.
+4. Edit the `source.Pifile` file to build from a custom source that is not a default raspbian or ubuntu image.

 ## 🤝 Contributing